isaac-galvan/nagios-teams-notify/README.md

 ## Installation

 Install dependancies from requirements.txt and place `notify-teams.py` where it can be executed by the Nagios user.
+Make the script executable with `chmod +x notify-teams.py`.

 ## Configuration